-In the SAS Group's opinion, the SAS Group's Annual Report & Sustainability Report 2006 fulfills the requirements stipulated by GRI's Sustainability Reporting guidelines, version 3, for a sustainability report on level A+.
-Regarding disclosure on management approach, which is demanded by GRI, the SAS Group has chosen to report the management approach integrated in the SAS Group's Annual Report & Sustainability Report 2006.
+In the SAS Group's opinion, the SAS Group's Annual Report & Sustainability Report 2007 fulfills the requirements stipulated by GRI's Sustainability Reporting guidelines, version 3, for a sustainability report on A+ level.
+Regarding disclosure of management approach, as required by GRI, the SAS Group has chosen to report on management approach as an integrated part of the SAS Group's Annual Report & Sustainability Report 2007.